...and all without building a single inch of new track.

 Bethnal Green stations

 London has two Bethnal Green stations, half a mile apart.
 This is deeply stupid.
 Let's rename the one that noone uses, shall we?
 Weavers Fields is our suggestion.
-And let's do it before TfL takes over the relevant line and we end up with two Bethnal Greens on the tube map, eh?

 That reminds us.